 When did airbags become mandatory?

 Airbags became a legal requirement in the United States on September 1, 1998.
 The enactment of the Intermodal Surface Transportation Efficiency Act of 1991 required that passenger cars and light trucks have airbags for the driver and the front passenger after September 1, 1998.
-In 2007, the NHTSA issued a rule that required more sophisticated airbags in passenger vehicles.
+In 2007, the NHTSA issued a rule requiring more sophisticated airbags.

 At what speed do airbags deploy?

-A passenger vehicle airbag deploys at a speed of 100-220 mph, according to auto shopping site CarsDirect.
-Airbags can cause serious injuries, so drivers and passengers should be at least 10 inches away from airbags at all times while wearing seat belts.
+According to auto shopping site CarsDirect, a passenger airbag deploys at 100-220 mph.
+Airbags can cause serious injuries, so drivers and passengers should always be at least 10 inches away from airbags while wearing seat belts.

-Can you drive a car once the airbags have deployed?
+Can you drive a car once the airbags have been deployed?

-If the car is drivable, there aren’t any federal laws that preclude you from driving your car once the airbags have deployed.
-However, keep in mind that airbags are a key safety feature of a vehicle, so it’s not a good idea.
-If you do drive, make sure the airbags are deflated before you start driving again.
+If the car is drivable, no federal laws preclude you from driving your car once the airbags have deployed.
+However, remember that airbags are a crucial vehicle safety feature, so it’s not a good idea.
+If you drive, ensure the airbags are deflated before driving again.

 “You should not drive a vehicle once the airbags have deployed,” McKenzie says.
 “It is best to either file an insurance claim or take your vehicle to a qualified repair facility to make sure you have new airbags installed before driving the vehicle.”